jamiemagique/eslint-config-pavo/README.md

 Create a `.eslintrc` file.

-Add this package as the configuration to extend:
+Add this configuration to extend:

 ```
 {